dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/4-Classes_and_Objects/Deliverables/Life/README.md

 The universe of Life is an infinite two-dimensional grid of cells.
 At each moment in time, a cell is either **alive** or **dead**.
 Each cell has eight neighbors: the cells to its left, right, top, bottom, and to its four corners.
 At each step in time, cells change state from alive to dead or vice versa based on the following rules:

 - A living cell that has fewer than two living neighbors dies from isolation

-- A living cell that has two or three living neighbors remains alive into the next iteration

 - A living cell with more than three living neighbors dies from overcrowding
+- A living cell that has two or three living neighbors remains alive into the next generation

-- A dead cell with exactly three live neighbors comes to life
+- A dead cell with exactly three live neighbors comes to life in the next generation

 All births and deaths happen **simultaneously**.